Frequently asked questions

 Some sections of the 10k and half marathon routes cross over roads or follow roads or pavements.
 Headphones should not be worn on these sections nor in the vicinity of the race start and finish areas.
 Cheltenham Challenge does not accept responsibility for any incidents arising through the use of headphones, including personal accident or deviation from the marked route.

-For UK registrations completed by Sunday 3rd June, race numbers will be posted out.
-Non-UK and later registrants must collect their race numbers on the weekend of the event.
-When you complete online registration, you will receive email confirmation showing your allocated race number.
-Please bring this with you (printed or on a smartphone) to the registration building to collect your race number.
-Don’t forget safety pins!.
+For UK online registrations completed by the first week in June, race numbers will be posted out.
+Non-UK and late registrants must collect their race numbers from the registration desks on the weekend of the event.
+You will need to give your surname and postcode for collection.
+Don’t forget to bring safety pins to attach your race number to your clothing!.

 Your race number should be attached to the front of your clothing to ensure it is visible to course marshals and finish line video camera.